kfelter/kfelter.github.io/README.md

 * [react/python/serverless](https://github.com/felts94/CoreColor) - color picking and voting app deployed using aws s3 and aws lambda
 * [go concurrecny model](https://github.com/felts94/go_concurrency_example) - examples of how to use channels and go routines to design concurrent go code
 * [Caverunner](https://filebox.ece.vt.edu/~mhsiao/video_game/proj2016/kyle_felter.html) - While creating this game I had to think about limitations of graphics within the browser and how to make the code efficient enough to run on most computers.
-* [Path finding Hokie](https://filebox.ece.vt.edu/~mhsiao/video_game/proj2016/Proj8_4.html) - another fun game I made that uses BFS to move a Hokie around in a maze.
+* [Path finding Hokie](https://filebox.ece.vt.edu/~mhsiao/video_game/proj2016/Proj8_4.html) - fun game that uses BFS to move a Hokie around in a maze.
+* [Basketball Game](https://filebox.ece.vt.edu/~mhsiao/video_game/proj2016/Proj5_4.html) - physics simulation in javascript used to make a small basketball game.

 ## Code Samples

 Simple Hello World in Go